[Updated October 15, 2020]

-On July 9, 2020 the Child Development Division extended the approval of fully online First Aid and CPR trainings through September 30.
-More detail and updated FAQ from CDD are coming soon.
+On October 15, 2020 the Child Development Division extended the approval of fully online First Aid and CPR trainings through December 31, 2020.

 On July 14, 2020 the Child Development Division released an updated version of their Frequently Asked Questions which included clarification about First Aid and CPR trainings.
 You can find the CDD document HERE.